njanirudh/book-shelf-python/README.md

 # book-shelf-python

 This project was made to understand the basics of webscraping and using the data for something useful.
 I have a lot of books and novels at home .
-Having to keep count of all the books is very difficult .
-Many of the old books have no proper cover page or last pages .
+Having to keep track of all the books is very difficult .
+Many of the old books have no proper cover page or last pages and have no description .
 So i am making a software that would extract all the relevant information about the book (name, author ,description and rating) from "goodreads.com".
 The data extracted is stored in a db .
 I am also adding the functionalitiy of searching the db when offline .